${desc_content} ${desc_content} Protest Monitoring: Reroute in Time | Region Alert

 In many regions, protests are organized via open social media channels.
 Monitoring these provides the exact locations and times to avoid.

-💡 AI-Powered Monitoring vs. Manual Detection
+💡 Automated Monitoring vs. Manual Detection

 The goal of protest monitoring is not awareness, it is avoidance.
 Your safety protocol should include: